 INTERNSHIPS - REQUIREMENTS & APPLICATION

-Successful applicants have already shown themselves to have an interest in the promotion of women’s human rights - and particularly the right to be free from violence - through the activities they have engaged in prior to applying.
+Successful applicants are graduates who have already shown themselves to have an interest in the promotion of human rights - particularly the right to be free from violence, and the right to health - through the activities they have engaged in prior to applying.

 The GHJRU internship is focussed on three key areas: knowledge, skills and networking.

 Knowledge: As an intern, you will work closely with the staff at the Unit on the Unit’s current projects.
-Previous and on-going projects focus on sexual assault and domestic violence policy, services for survivors, gender-based violence education, sexual and gender minority health, teen sexuality and experiences of incarceration.
+Previous and on-going projects focus on sexual assault and domestic violence policy, services for survivors, gender-based violence education, sexual and gender minority health, teen sexuality and experiences of SGBV.

-- Why you want to work at the Unit.
+- Why you want to work at the Unit